i32-Sudo/eprocess-dkom-unlinking/README.md

 # eprocess-dkom-unlinking
- EPROCESS Unlinking example in "C" using DKOM Manipulation, This does not bypass Patchguard.
+ EPROCESS Unlinking example in "C" using DKOM Manipulation, This does not bypass Patchguard or common PsRoutines